Trouv/bevy_pipe_affect/book/src/explanation/motivation-and-theory.md

 }
 ```

+So, in this example, I have a pure system `detect_deaths` that produces messages as output, and then a system that actually writes the messages `write_messages`.
-So, in this example, I've gone from 0% of my systems being pure to 50%.
+I've gone from 0% of my systems being pure to 50%.
+Since `write_messages` is generic, I can now write more pure systems that produce messages and reuse it.

-Wouldn't it be nice if it could be 100%?
+Wouldn't it be nice if 100% of user-written systems could be pure?
 If somebody provided all the systems you may ever need to do the "writing" so that you only have to worry about writing ECS effects declaratively?

 `bevy_pipe_affect` aims to provide these systems.
 Or rather, a single system for all ECS mutation.
 Her name is `affect`: